awsdocs/aws-doc-sdk-examples/python/cross_service/photo_analyzer/README.md

 this tutorial.

 * Empty and delete your S3 bucket.
-* Delete your email from SES.
+* Delete your email from Amazon SES.

 ## Next steps